-The third-party valuations were performed at various dates, which resulted in valuations of our common stock of \$8.39 per share as of October 23, 2015, \$10.84 per share as of April 30, 2016, \$12.24 per share as of October 31, 2016 (in the case of the valuation as of October 31, 2016, giving pro forma effect to our borrowing in December 2016 of \$300.0 million under our term loan facility as well as the special dividend of \$171.4 million declared by our board of directors in December 2016 and cash payments of \$28.6 million to holders of our stock options, SARs and RSUs approved by our board of directors as an equitable adjustment in connection with such dividend) and \$11.25 per share as of April 30, 2017 (in the case of the valuation as of April 30, 2017, giving pro forma effect to the special dividend of \$87.1 million declared by our board of directors in May 2017 and cash payments of \$12.9 million to holders of our stock options, SARs and RSUs approved by our board of directors as an equitable adjustment in connection with such dividend).
-In addition to considering the results of these third-party valuations, our board of directors considered various objective and subjective factors to determine the fair value of our common stock as of each grant date, which may be a date later than the most recent third-party valuation date, including:
+The third-party valuations were performed at various dates, which resulted in valuations of our common stock of \$8.39 per share as of October 23, 2015, \$10.84 per share as of April 30, 2016, \$12.24 per share as of October 31, 2016 (in the case of the valuation as of October 31, 2016, giving pro forma effect to our borrowing in December 2016 of \$300.0 million under our term loan facility as well as the special dividend of \$171.4 million declared by our board of directors in December 2016 and cash payments of \$28.6 million to holders of our stock options, SARs and RSUs approved by our board of directors as an equitable adjustment in connection with such dividend) and \$11.25 per share as of April 30, 2017 (in the case of the valuation as of April 30, 2017, giving pro forma effect to the special dividend of \$87.1 million declared by our board of directors in May 2017 and cash payments of \$12.9 million to holders of our stock options, SARs and RSUs approved by our board of directors as an equitable adjustment in connection with such dividend of directors as an equitable adjustment in connection with such dividend of directors as an equitable adjustment in connection with such dividend of directors as an equitable adjustment in connection with such dividend of directors as an equitable adjustment in connection with such dividend of directors as an equitable adjustment in connection with such dividend of considering the results of these third-party valuations, our board of directors considered various objective and subjective factors to determine the fair value of our common stock as of each grant date, which may be a date later than the most recent third-party valuation date, including:

-• our historical operating and financial performance;
+our historical operating and financial performance;

-- the market performance of comparable publicly traded companies within our industry; - · external market conditions affecting the networking industry, and trends within the networking industry; - the identification and analysis of mergers and acquisitions of comparable companies; - the prices, rights, preferences and privileges of our convertible preferred stock relative to the common stock; - the likelihood of achieving a liquidity event such as an initial public offering or sale given prevailing market conditions and the nature and history of our business; - any adjustments necessary to recognize a lack of marketability for our common stock; - · our financial position, including cash on hand, and our historical and forecasted performance and operating results; and - U.S. and global economic market conditions.
+- the market performance of comparable publicly traded companies within our industry; - external market conditions affecting the networking industry, and trends within the networking industry; - the identification and analysis of mergers and acquisitions of comparable companies; - the prices, rights, preferences and privileges of our convertible preferred stock relative to the common stock; - the likelihood of achieving a liquidity event such as an initial public offering or sale given prevailing market conditions and the nature and history of our business; - any adjustments necessary to recognize a lack of marketability for our common stock; - our financial position, including cash on hand, and our historical and forecasted performance and operating results; and - U.S. and global economic market conditions.